fortuity/subdomain-authentication/README.markdown

 You can use this project as a starting point for any Rails web application that requires subdomains and authentication.
 User management and authentication is implemented using the  [Devise](http://github.com/plataformatec/devise) gem.
 The [subdomain_routes](http://github.com/mholling/subdomain_routes/) gem implements subdomains and routing.

-## Tutorial
+## "Building It" Tutorial

-A complete "walkthrough" tutorial is available on the GitHub wiki:
+A complete walkthrough tutorial is available on the GitHub wiki:

 [View the Tutorial](http://wiki.github.com/fortuity/subdomain-authentication/tutorial-walkthrough)